Lovely-Professional-University-CSE/int247-machine-learning-project-2020-kem031-venkat_36/README.md

 *  Our Assumption is that there will be atleast one photo of the user in first six images of the user in fb profile.

 This Project Contains Two different Python Programs to do two different actions:

+for complete documentation you can got to the link:https://sites.google.com/view/ml-foundation-project/home?authuser=0

 #  photo_scraper_from_facebook.py (To Download Images from Facebook).